currinjs/CurrinJS/aio/content/guide/deployment.md

 (3) Add `systemjs.config.server.js` (shown in the code sample below) to the `src/` folder.
-This alternative version configures _SystemJS_ to load _UMD_ versions of Angular (and other third-party packages) from the web.
+This alternative version configures _SystemJS_ to load _UMD_ versions of Currin (and other third-party packages) from the web.

 Modify `systemjs.config.server.js` as necessary to stay in sync with changes